Dealflow-ApS/senior-integration-engineer-challenge/README.md

 ## Challenge details

--   **e-conomic API Integration Module**: Develop a module in Python that uses the [e-conomic API](https://www.e-conomic.com/) to connect to accounting services.
-Implement functionalities for creating invoices, posting payments, and retrieving financial reports to reflect transaction processing within an accounting context.
-OR
--   *dinero API Integration Module**: Develop a module in Python that uses the [dinero API][https://dinero.dk/] to connect to accounting services.
+- **Accounting API Integration Module**: Develop a module in Python that uses the [e-conomic API](https://www.e-conomic.com/) or [dinero API][https://dinero.dk/] to connect to accounting services.
 Implement functionalities for creating invoices, posting payments, and retrieving financial reports to reflect transaction processing within an accounting context.

 - **Advanced Transaction Processing System**: Build a system that not only processes transactions but also validates them against predefined rules (e.g., duplicate detection, threshold validation).
 Incorporate a queuing mechanism to efficiently manage transaction volume, ensuring reliability and consistency.

 -   **Comprehensive Testing and Documentation**:

     -   Create a suite of automated tests covering unit, integration, and load scenarios to validate the functionality and reliability of your system under different conditions.